 Other Benefits of a Credit Score of Over 700

 Now that you are aware that you can qualify for more money with a good FICO score, there are several other benefits you may enjoy as well.
-Though a score of 700 is not the best score you could have, it is good enough to open up solid financial opportunities; opportunities that could give you the chance to improve your credit score even more.
+Though a score of 700 is not the best score you could have, it is good enough to open up solid financial opportunities; opportunities that could give you the chance to achieve a good credit score.

 Here are a few of the benefits other than larger loan amounts you can take advantage of with the combination of adequate income and a good score: